HiImKarl/HiImKarl.github.io/_posts/2017-1-29-Learning-AVL-Trees-3.md

 template <typename T>
 Iterator<T> &Iterator<T>::operator--()
 {
-	// We can perform a check for the begin iterator (no left-child and is a left child)
+	// We could perform a check for the begin iterator (no left-child and is a left child)
-	// and throw an exception if found if (ptr->left) {
+	// and throw an exception
+	if (ptr->left) {
 		ptr = ptr->left;
 		move_it_rightmost(this);